EmilHvitfeldt/smltar/docs/10_dl_cnn.md

 #> 4 roc_auc     binary         0.862
 ```

-We see some improvement over the densely connected network from Chapter \@ref(dldnn), our best performing model on the Kickstarter data so far.
+We already see improvement over the densely connected network from Chapter \@ref(dldnn), our best performing model on the Kickstarter data so far.

-The heatmap in Figure \@ref(fig:cnnheatmap) shows that the model performs about the same for the two classes, success and failure for the crowdfunding campaigns; we are getting fairly good results from a baseline CNN model.
+The heatmap in Figure \@ref(fig:cnnheatmap) shows that the model performs about the same for the two classes, success and failure for the crowdfunding campaigns; we are getting fairly good results from a baseline CNN model!

 ```r